airbytehq/airbyte/airbyte-lib/README.md

 - Make sure [Poetry is installed](https://python-poetry.org/docs/#).
 - Run `poetry install`
 - For examples, check out the `examples` folder.
 They can be run via `poetry run python examples/<example file>`
-- Unit tests and type checks can be run via `poetry run pytest`
+- Unit tests and type checks can be run via `poetry run pytest`.
+Snowflake and postgres integration tests run a little longer, to do a quick local validation you can skip them by running `poetry run pytest -m "not slow"`

 ## Release